vcian19/covidcompare/README.md

 ## Data Structure

 Forecasting estimates pulled from the above models are archived and named by date of publication in `data/raw`.
-To collate and All historic model-verions are collated and saved in `data/processed/data.rds`.
-These data will be regularly updated going forward.
+To collate and all data, please use the function `collate_data()` which can be sourced from `_collate.r`.
+These data will be regularly updated daily going forward.

 ## Code Structure